KrishGopi1/Feedforward-Network-Optimization/README.md

 A feedforward neural network built from scratch using NumPy and trained on the MNIST dataset.

-The main goal of this project is to understand what happens inside a neural network during training instead of relying on a deep learning framework.
 The implementation includes forward propagation, backpropagation, mini-batch training, dropout, and the Adam optimizer.

 ## What is implemented